kubos/kubos/docs/tutorials/comms-service.rst

 Connect an FTDI cable between the OBC's UART port and your PC.
 At a minimum, the FTDI's ground (black), TX (orange), and RX (yellow) lines should be connected.

-The cable should automatically be detected by the SDK and given an alias of ``/dev/FTDI``.
+If you are using an instance of the SDK, the cable should automatically be detected by the SDK and given an alias of ``/dev/FTDI``.

 .. note::

     If you have more than one FTDI cable connected, you will have to identify and use the correct ``/dev/ttyUSB*`` device instead.

+If you are using a local development environment, refer to the :doc:`comms setup <../obc-docs/comms-setup>` doc instead in order to set up communication.

 Execution
 ~~~~~~~~~